agoravoting/election-orchestra-puppet/README.md

 ## Standalone installation (no vagrant)

-You'll need an Ubuntu 12.04 LTS 64 bits fresh installed server, and then:
+You'll need an Debian 7.5 64 bits fresh installed server, and then:

 ### Download the repository